 Food bloggers can be a rich a social media touchpoint for shoppers.
 Heidi Bobier, Social Media Coordinator for SuperValu, has worked with them for years to build connections between shoppers, retailers and products.
 We asked her to talk with us about her work.

 The growth of digital media has expanded the communication options available to retailers, but more importantly, it has created powerful new synergies for more fully integrating sales promotion and marketing into an effective shopper marketing program.
 These synergies couldn’t happen at a better time, since the effectiveness of traditional print media has eroded, creating a growing “communications gap” between some retailers and their shoppers.
-Here are six calls-out for actions retailers can take to maximize the synergies, and two resources that will help them plot their course.

 The magnitude and rate of change we're involved in today is unprecedented.
 Mobile devices are permanently changing the fabric of our lives.
 And speed is changing the way we make decisions.
 Tom Van Aman has thought longer and harder than almost anyone we know about change, and these are among the topics he brought up when we invited him to a free-wheeling discussion about what's happening today and how it will affect the future.